jarodms/ionic4-angular8-ngrx-example/README.md

 # ionic4-angular8-ngrx-example
-Ionic 4 with Angular 8, using ngrx
+Ionic 4 with Angular 8, using ngrx - old style with classes

 # Redux Dev Tools
 This example is also setup to use @ngrx/store-devtools when _not_ running in Production.